weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 Some parts of a collection definition are immutable, but you can modify other parts.

-The following sections describe how to add a property to a collection, or modify collection parameters.
+The following sections describe how to add a property to a collection and how to modify collection parameters.

 ### Add a property